Ptrskay3/PySprint/.github/CONTRIBUTING.md

 IPython    : True
 Spyder     : False
 ```

 Make sure you include this in every issue.

 ## Contributing code

 Thanks for your interest in contributing code to PySprint!

-This repository is strongly connected to my thesis, and to avoid any kind of copyright issues contributing is temporaly rejected.
+This repository is strongly connected to my thesis, and to avoid any kind of copyright issues contributing is rejected until 2021 July.
 Later on - when it's released - contributing will be available.